-I am fan of Voron Design – this company is developing fantastic, open-source DIY 3d printers.
+I am a fan of Voron Design – this company is developing fantastic, open-source DIY 3d printers.
 It is not a lifetime vow.
-I am always curious what is coming from Prusa, Creality and few other companies.
+I am always curious about what is coming from Prusa, Creality, and a few other companies.
 However, now that I’ve got some years of experience in 3d printing, I believe I can detect the best machine for me.
 Today it is a Voron.

 Here is what I like:

 - Just enough, no useless features and marketing tricks

 - DIY, which allows me to master all mechanical and hardware aspects and assure the maintenance

 - Made by savvy people with a taste for design